 "The trouble with birth control pills is that you have to remember to take them!"
 Tough to argue with that.
 The Population Council has sponsored research into a "time-release implant method using six thin match-size, [progestin] hormone-filled capsules."
 It lasts "up to five years".

 This is Norplant, approved for use in the US in 1991.
 That makes this the first and only Future Stuff entry to arrive ahead of predicted schedule!
 Not much to say here except that FS refers to the registered trademark as NORPLANT.

 |Sexual Risk Game|

-Should you have fooled around with that Bangkok transsexual?
+Should you have fooled around with that Bangkok hooker?
 Spin the Wheel Of Risk and face the consequences!
 Well, a game like that would certainly be interesting, and possibly educational, but the dwarven-sounding University of Guelph in Ontario has dialed down the Wheels of Risk and the sex tourism to focus on trivia questions.

 The only sample given in Future Stuff is: "People over a certain age do not like to and should not have sex.
 True or false?"
 (The answer may surprise you!)
 The game is "used as an introduction to sex discussions with trained counsellors", further stripping any potential it might have had as an overpriced, discreetly sold "adult" party game.

 This feels like the same sort of thing as the walking television; something that's interesting in the abstract and that might survive in an academic environment, but not in the outside world.
 There are many people who would benefit from playing this game but it's got nothing to make them want to play it.
 It combines the awkwardness of sex with the excitement of sex ed.
 But Future Stuff says the game "has been greeted enthusiastically on the Geulph campus", so maybe it secretly involved Jello shots or Facebook.